jakubcovam/jakubcovam/README.md

+**Hi there, welcome to my GitHub Profile **

-- 👋 Hi, I’m Michala Jakubcova, a Postdoc at the Institute of Thermomechanics of the Czech Academy of Sciences.
+- 👋 I’m Michala Jakubcova, a Postdoc at the Institute of Thermomechanics of the Czech Academy of Sciences.
 - 👀 I’m interested in data analysis and visualization, numerical modeling and artificial neural networks.
 - 🌱 I’m currently learning Python for data science, and OpenFOAM for numerical simulations of turbulent flow in the atmospheric boundary layer.
 - 📫 You can reach me at michala.jakubcova@gmail.com